 It is so gloriously bad in its intricacies that spoof writers must have been fearing for their jobs, or at the very least taking notes.
 Some movies are so wonderfully irregular that it is impossible to convey their qualities in a way that befits them […]

-For a brief period during the early 90’s I wanted desperately to be Vanilla Ice; all boys my age did.
+For a brief period during the early ’90s I longed to be Vanilla Ice.

-I remember turning up to school discos wearing ridiculous baggy pants and brightly coloured sweatshirts, doing my utmost to imitate his bodacious dance moves while wondering just how he got his hair to stay like that […]
+I remember turning up to school discos wearing ridiculous baggy pants and brightly-coloured sweatshirts, doing my utmost to imitate his bodacious dance moves while wondering just how he got his hair to stay like that.
+Sometimes I would dream of bursting into the school hall and wowing the ladies with my hip moves and colourful charisma.
+It’s amazing what a classic Queen riff and a well-oiled corporate think tank can do to an impressionable young mind […]

 For visionary independent filmmakers the biggest drawback to making mainstream movies are the studio sacrifices.